fastenhealth/blog/_posts/2025-03-25-developers-need-to-know-information-blocking-complaint.md

 to avoid lengthy complaint processes and instead focus on a simple turnkey API for healthcare data integration.

 ## Links to ONC Resources:
-ONC FAQs on Information Blocking – Clarify common questions and interpretations.
+- [ASTP FAQs on Information Blocking](https://www.healthit.gov/faqs) – Clarify common questions and interpretations.
-Exception to Information Blocking Rules – Understand permissible scenarios clearly defined by ONC.
+- [Exception to Information Blocking Rules](https://www.healthit.gov/sites/default/files/2024-04/IB_Exceptions_Fact_Sheet_508_0.pdf) – Understand permissible scenarios clearly defined by ONC.
+- [Health IT Feedback and Inquiry Portal](https://www.healthit.gov/feedback) - Where you can go to file a complaint with the ASTP
+- [Health IT JIRA](https://inquiry.healthit.gov/support/plugins/servlet/desk/portal/6) - View the status of your complaints & provide additional feedback
+- [Health IT API Resource Guide](https://onc-healthit.github.io/api-resource-guide/inquiry-portal/404-inquiries/) - Provides supplementary information & clarifications for developers, using the Inquiry Portal submissions.

 <br/>
 <div class="alert alert-secondary" role="alert">